DRM in free software

 Free software has less antifeatures than proprietary software and users can remove them.
 While a well-known distro vendor includes spyware, such bugs usually get fixed.
 Despite these, some well-known free programs include antifeatures restricting uses or modification of data that these programs should access or edit.

 These antifeatures are called DRM which is ‘digital restrictions management’.
-It is unrelated to the Direct Rendering Manager which despite using the same acronym has no freedom issues other requiring nonfree microcode for Radeon graphics chips.
+It is unrelated to the Direct Rendering Manager which despite using the same acronym has no freedom issues other than requiring nonfree microcode for Radeon graphics chips.
 Traditional bugs that make programs mishandle data or crash when using specific files are also different, developers fix them and don’t consider them intentional.

 PDF restrictions: Okular, pdftk